LTD and ERISA Lawyers: Riverside, Orange & San Bernardino Counties

 In-Person Exams Versus Paper Reviews by Non-Treating Physicians

 Long-term disability insurers under ERISA have the option of referring their insureds to a physician for an in-person exam or performing a “paper” review of the medical records to determine whether that person is “disabled.”
-Typically, insurers do a paper review.
+Typically, insurers do a paper review where a medical provider hired by the insurer reviews the medical records of the insured and does not have a physical in-person exam.
+The resulting opinion of the physician or nurse often finds that the insured's condition has either improved or is not as severe as the insured's treating physicians have documented and that is then used to terminate or deny benefits.

 While paper reviews are not inherently objectionable, Siegel v.
 Conn.
 Gen. Life Ins.
 Co., 702 F.3d 1044 (8thCir.
 2012), the decision to conduct a paper review “raise[s] questions about the thoroughness and accuracy about the benefits determination.”
 Bennett v.
 Kemper National Services, Inc., 514 F.3d 547, 554 (6thCir.
 2008).